BCG Case Interview Guide 2026: Format, Casey + Worked Examples

 For a deeper comparison on the Bain side, see our Bain case interview guide.
 For McKinsey's digital assessment, see our McKinsey Solve guide.

-In a BCG case, the interviewer controls the flow:
+In a BCG case, you control the flow:

-1. They present the situation and the question.
+1. You restate the situation and clarify the objective.

 What BCG Evaluates